 Antigone, diary of rituals

-The work has been presented at: A Space Gallery, Grieving Empire, Toronto, Canada, 2017; Currents New Media Festival, Santa Fe, New Mexico, 2015; Sierra Nevada College, US, 2015; Museo de Arte Contemporáneo de Caracas, Venezuela 2014; Main Film, Montreal, Canada, 2013; and Atelierhof Kreuzberg, Berlin, Germany, 2012.
+Presented at A Space Gallery, Grieving Empire, Toronto, Canada, 2017; Currents New Media Festival, Santa Fe, New Mexico, 2015; Sierra Nevada College, US, 2015; Museo de Arte Contemporáneo de Caracas, Venezuela 2014; Main Film, Montreal, Canada, 2013; and Atelierhof Kreuzberg, Berlin, Germany, 2012.
 For more information see:

-The spontaneous and charming help of Eliana, a girl from this valley, allowed me to accomplish my last ritual: to bury myself in the place of my father.
+At the End, the Beginning the spontaneous help of Eliana, a girl from this valley, allowed me to accomplish my last ritual: to bury myself in the place of my father.